Skajdrowski/soc-auto-splitter/README.md

 # S.T.A.L.K.E.R.: Shadow of Chernobyl AutoSplitter

-An auto splitter for SoC, using Autosplitting runtime.
+An auto splitter for SoC, using ASR (AutoSplitting Runtime), to work with LiveSplit One

 ## Compilation